hkarl/propgen/docsource/usage.rst

 Based on workpackages, tasks, deliverables, milestones, LaTeX labels are generated as follows (see main.tex for details, it is actually a labitem):

+- For each major section, there is a label in standard LaTeX fashion (see main.tex for details)

+- For each automatically generated partner section, there is a label partner:PARTNERLABEL

 - For each task, there is a label task:LABEL

+- For each deliverable, there is a label del:LABEL

+- For each milestone, there is a label ms:LABEL

+- Figures that are generated via the LaTeX templates there are typical labels defined (see templates/latexTemplates.cfg for details).

+- Similarly, the automatically generated tables have suitable labels.
+Again, typically done via the template scheme; look there for details.

 To each of these labels, you can refer to in the text.
 E.g., suppose you have a task with the label architecture and which turns out to be, e.g., task 3 in workpackage 1, you can write \ref{task:architecture} and that would turn into T\,1.3. (so, ideally, you should write: Task~\ref{task:architecture})